SittHmuePaing/SittHmuePaing/README.md

 ## 🌱 Currently Exploring and Doing:

-- Learning Tailwind CSS and React.
+- Started exploring C++ and React.
 - Making connections with other individuals in tech society, attending tech events.

 ## 👩‍💻 Technical Skills: